 You discuss a substantial amount of business before, during, or after the meal or entertainment.

-The expenses can't be lavish or extravagant, and your deduction is usually limited to 50% of the expenses.
+The expenses can't be lavish or extravagant.
+Your deduction is usually limited to 50% of the expenses.
 You can fully deduct the cost of business gifts up to a maximum of $25 per client per year if they’re:

 Ordinary and necessary to your business